i6iesma/wca-rest-api/README.md

 * Static file based API is very fast
 * I don't want to pay for any hosting because it would get very expensive, very fast

 The API is updated once a day so rankings and results are not real-time.
-They could be off by max 23h.

 > This information is based on competition results owned and maintained by the
 > World Cube Association, published at https://worldcubeassociation.org/results